cryoff/llmTableSchemaMapping/README.md

 ### Limitations

 - the data transformation is only done for numeric and date-like columns
+- code "execution" is very naive and error-prone
+- agents that force the LLM to produce a reasonable code in a while-true fashion are not implemented
+- the prompt for code generation can be waaaaay better

 ### Corner cases and possible problems